If you are a fan of lechon, specifically Lechon de Cebu, you have probably heard of Rico’s Lechon at one point or another.

 - The Mactan Promenade branch was opened after the unveiling of Rico’s Lechon’s rebranding.

 - Rico’s Lechon’s new logo was done by Maverick Ideas.
 The new logo sports its mascot holding a bamboo pole of silis, to highlight that they are the pioneer of the spicy lechon variety.
-‘Cebu’s Best’ is also part of the logo to show everyone that everything that comes from them can be considered the best of Cebu.
+The logo also features ‘Cebu’s Best,’ conveying that everything from them is the best of Cebu.

 - The opening of the Mactan Promenade restaurant was also the time for the unveiling of the company’s new menu.
 Rico’s Lechon hired a food technologist to reinvent their menu items and also had experts in the food service industry to train their management and staff.